JeffreyChan1303/codefoo10/README.md

 * [Setup](#setup)
 ## Notes

 A proxy server is needed to bypass the CORS error when accessing the IGN api through the website.
 There are a few aspects that weren't as refined due to final exams such as the unappealing mobile view and view on 4k+ sized monitors.
-Didn't know the Font family in the image so I used Roboto.
+I also didn't know the Font family in the image so I used Roboto.

 ## Technologies
-Front-end is created with:
+Created with:
 * create-react-app
 * React version: 18.0.0
 * React Player version: 2.10.0